 Data Protection Statement

-All data is securely held by the Jesus College and University Development Offices under the terms of the Data Protection Act and will be treated confidentially and with the utmost care and respect.
+Jesus College is registered as data controller for all personal data collected in the course of its business.
+Personal data is securely held by Jesus College under the terms of the Data Protection Act 1998 and will be treated confidentially and with the utmost care and respect.

-Jesus College is keen to strike a fair balance between your personal privacy and ensuring that you obtain full value from your lifelong membership of the College, whilst ensuring that it complies with all protection that the Data Protection Act 1998 (“the Act”) affords to you.
-Jesus College will hold your personal data securely in accordance with the Act under which it is fully registered.
+Jesus College Development Office is keen to ensure that you obtain full value from your lifelong membership of the College, whilst fully complying with all protection that the Data Protection Act 1998 (“the Act”) affords to you.

-If you would like to change any information that Jesus College holds on you please e-mail your request to development@cam.ac.uk or telephone +44 (0) 1223 339301.
+If you would like to change any information that Jesus College holds about you please e-mail your request to development@cam.ac.uk or telephone +44 (0) 1223 339301.

-Data that you give to the Jesus College (including personal data, collected during your association with the University) by email, by telephone, in person or by postal update will be used by staff at the College and University Development Office and by agents contracted by the University for purposes directly related to the interests of the University and/or its alumni.
+Data that you give to the Jesus College (including personal data, collected during your association with the University) by email, by telephone, in person or by postal update will be processed by staff at the College and University Development Office and by agents contracted by the College for purposes directly related to the interests of the College and/or its alumni.

-The data will not be disclosed to external organisations other than those acting as agents for the College.
-Any or all data provided to the College might be transported and stored outside the UK, but such movement and storage will be performed under appropriate safeguards and security provisions such as, for example, in the USA under the Safe Harbour agreement.
+The data will not be disclosed to external organisations other than those acting as contracted agents for the College [for example].
+Data provided to the College may be transported and stored outside the EEA, but such movement and storage will take place under appropriate safeguards and security provisions.

-From time to time we may request the prior permission of the Data Subjects to data sharing with other alumni to facilitate the establishment of networking groups.
-We will always either seek permission to do this on a person by person basis.
+From time to time we may request your prior permission to data sharing with other alumni to facilitate the establishment of networking groups.
+We will always seek permission to do this on a person by person basis.

-We may communicate with you in person, by phone, email and mail, except where you have expressed a preference not to be contacted in a specific way and your data will be used for the following purposes:
+We may communicate with you in person, by phone, email and mail, except where you have expressed a preference not [not consented] to be contacted in a specific way and your data will be used for the following purposes:

 the distribution of publications